 You can use any beer you’d like from a light Pilsner to a strong Stout.
-If you don’t like beer, then you probably won’t be making this recipe, but check out the Bread Index for plenty of other recipes that might be more to your liking.
-Can you tell I spent a long time on that index and want you to go look at it? ha ha
+If you don’t like beer, then you probably won’t be making this recipe.
+We have plenty more bread recipes here that might be more to your liking

 According to the US Department of Agriculture, 25% of the alcohol will remain in the bread if it cooks for an hour.
 At 5-8% of alcohol in the bottle of beer, it would reduce to 1-2% for the entire loaf.
 J will eat maybe a slice or two at most, so I wouldn’t have any problem serving it to him.
 Maybe I will get lucky and he will sleep through the night!
 Uh-oh, was the Child Protective Services pulling up outside to check on me?